 Your FDA ( Part One of Two): 1800s – 1940s

-The Food and Drug Administration at FDA.com – see recent changes.
-This is the history of the FDA, at one point the Social Security Administration was included – follow the dates, and see how government became involved.
+Your FDA: The Food and Drug Administration at FDA.com – see recent changes.
+This is the FDA’s history; at one point, the Social Security Administration was included – follow the dates, and see how the government became involved.

-Several interesting facts concerning the recent contamination of the injection manufactured at a facility unfit, according to the laws of the FDA.
+According to the laws of the FDA, several interesting facts concerning the recent contamination of the injection manufactured at a facility unfit are.
 When the polio vaccine was contaminated, and the shape the FDA was in during the HIV outbreak when 1,000 jobs were cut.
 From the beginning to 2007.
 Any changes can be found at the web site FDA.com

-By the year 1903, State and the Federal Government detected spoiled and contaminated products but there was no law concerning any product in a State, crossing State lines or shipped into the country from abroad.
-The scientists had to find a way of preserving products, and not the actual dose to give to humans regarding drugs.
-No one knew what food additive was safe – after several outbreaks of disease, those same scientists would conduct their own study using themselves as the consumer.
+By 1903, State and the Federal Government detected spoiled and contaminated products.
+Still, no law concerning any product in a State crossing State lines or shipped into the country from abroad.
+The scientists had to find a way to preserve products and not the actual dose to give to humans regarding drugs.
+No one knew what food additive was safe – after several outbreaks of disease, those same scientists would conduct their own study using themselves as consumers.
 At the same table of test-tubes sat men eating food with many additives until they found one which would work.

 Harvey Willie of the Institute of Infectious Diseases during 1903 introduced chemicals and conducted what was known as table trials.
 Some people referred to them as the poison squad.
 These scientists were concerned with the adverse health effects of the food we consumed.

-It was during this time when advertising took over in newspapers, billboards, and the traveling salesmen driving his cart pulled by a horse into cities and claiming their product was safe and had the ability to cure diseases such as cancer, etc. The men selling their product to the consumer advertised in various ways, calling their product a soothing spirit, while children and adults began to die from the ingredients – opium and heroin.
+During this time, advertising took over in newspapers, billboards, and the traveling salesmen driving his cart pulled by a horse into cities and claiming their product was safe and had the ability to cure diseases such as cancer, etc. The men selling their product to the consumer advertised in various ways, calling their product a soothing spirit.
+Children and adults began to die from the ingredients – opium and heroin.

-So it became a huge issue in Congress and instead of protecting the consumer it was voted on and divisions in government began.
-As mentioned above, scientists were working at several levels to protect the people yet the partisan decision in Congress left far too much worry for experts, by agreeing to change the labeling of products, but not the ingredients – a stipulation fought by the American Medical Association and the General Federation of Women’s Clubs.
+So it became a huge issue in Congress, and instead of protecting the consumer, it was voted on, and government divisions began.
+As mentioned above, scientists were working at several levels to protect the people.
+Yet, Congress’s partisan decision left far too much worry for experts by agreeing to change the labeling of products, but not the ingredients – a stipulation fought by the American Medical Association and the General Federation of Women’s Clubs.

 In 1905, Pres.
 Theodore Roosevelt was President, someone who would listen and not close his ears to problems.
-At this time Collier’s magazine created a lab where scientists could work to detect fraud concerning patent medication, those peddlers who sold products containing opium, heroin, morphine, and cocaine.
-They also concentrated on the condition of meat products and the conditions where meat was on hold before it was shipped to the market.
+At this time, Collier’s magazine created a lab where scientists could work to detect fraud concerning patent medication, those peddlers who sold products containing opium, heroin, morphine, and cocaine.
+They also concentrated on meat products’ condition and the conditions where meat was on hold before it was shipped to the market.
 It was Pres.
-Roosevelt who passed the bill concerning the labeling of such products – basically stating there would be no selling of rotten food or drugs.
+Roosevelt passed the bill concerning labeling such products – basically stating there would be no selling of rotten food or drugs.
 The law went into effect in 1906.
 Now a consumer knew if opiates, cocaine, and alcohol were part of the ingredients by reading the label.
-Although the chemicals within the product were permitted to be sold it was the labeling which changed – and a great deal of work for the safety for the public was ahead of them, and they knew it.
+Although the chemicals within the product were permitted to be sold, it was the labeling that changed – and a great deal of work for the safety of the public was ahead of them, and they knew it.

 Following the law of 1906, more things needed to be changed.
 On June 1, 1910, Walter Campbell, a lawyer, was the first inspector to abide by the instructions as an Inspector from the Bureau of Chemistry – US Department of Agriculture.
-Some of our elected officials in Washington D.C. were not pleased, having inspectors roaming around businesses in our country, yet this was certainly a bipartisan matter, concerning the welfare of the people.
+Some of our elected officials in Washington D.C. were not pleased, having inspectors roaming around businesses in our country, yet this was certainly a bipartisan matter concerning the people’s welfare.
 Any thought of disturbing these inspectors from doing their job would have changed the protection we have today.
-Although – nothing is one hundred percent safe, it was far better than peddling drugs onto the streets of our country which came from dirty facilities, harmful drugs, which killed hundreds of young children.
+Although – nothing is one hundred percent safe, it was far better than peddling drugs onto the streets of our country, which came from dirty facilities, harmful drugs, which killed hundreds of young children.

-Still today in 2012, we hear differences regarding the safety of products made privately and shipped nationally and abroad.
-The Chief Counsel from the FDA from 1970 to 1974, spoke of 2500 legal actions in the courts and 1000 criminal actions heard in 1910.
+Still today, in 2012, we hear differences regarding the safety of products made privately and shipped nationally and abroad.
+The Chief Counsel from the FDA from 1970 to 1974 spoke of 2500 legal actions in the courts and 1000 criminal acts heard in 1910.
 Without inspectors, manufacturers would have continued the delivering and peddling from state to state – drugs unfit for human consumption.

 A federal commission in 1912 was formed called the United States Public Health Service – the Medical Department of the Army and Navy.

 The Food and Drug Administration adopted a new study in 1927 concerning insecticides; copper, lead, and arsenic was limited to its medical use.
-During this time the export of apples from our country was banned in areas like Britain because the government removed the Bureau of Chemistry, which included toxicity of food from insecticides.
+During this time, the export of apples from our country was banned in areas like Britain because the government removed the Bureau of Chemistry, including the toxicity of food from insecticides.

-It would be in 1930 when Ruth D. Forrest Lamb published her book America as a chamber of horrors.
-She traveled around the country to let the public know things not regulated and being used by the public and she preached, “The Government must do something.”
-Lamb, would travel around the country displaying the products and the dangers – cosmetics which caused blindness and medical devices are known to be completely worthless.
+In 1930, Ruth D. Forrest Lamb published her book America as a chamber of horrors.
+She traveled around the country to let the public know things were not regulated and being used by the public, and she preached, “The Government must do something.”
+Lamb, would travel around the country displaying the products and the dangers – cosmetics that caused blindness and medical devices are completely worthless.
 Only a couple of examples talked about here.
 Lamb told the public about manufacturing companies that defrauded the public.

-It would be in the fall of 1937 when an elixir introduced by Massengill Company of Bristol Tenn. and Va., for the treatment of conditions such as streptococci, this elixir would be the first antibiotic.
-It was known to be the first wonder drug but 240 gallons began to die – Diethylene glycol was poisonous and included in the compound, anti-freeze.
+In the fall of 1937, an elixir was introduced by Massengill Company of Bristol, Tenn., and Va.
+For the treatment of conditions such as streptococci, this elixir would be the first antibiotic.
+It was known to be the first wonder drug, but 240 gallons began to die – Diethylene glycol was poisonous and included in the compound, anti-freeze.

-The FDA tried to retrieve all 240 gallons bought 107 people had already died which meant the FDA needed safety testing before any new product went to market.
-It was directly in their faces, you could not place toxins into any preparation then hand it out for public use and watch them die.
+The FDA tried to retrieve all 240 gallons bought 107 people had already died, so the FDA needed safety testing before any new product went to market.
+It was directly in their faces; you could not place toxins into any preparation, then hand it out for public use and watch them die.
 So the FDA knew they needed to revise and add to their laws.

 The activity and new medical products and drugs in the 40s brought about quality control on pharmaceuticals and vitamin supplements.
 This was the time of penicillin and insulin.
-When the war began the 40s the FDA tested new drugs that would be shipped overseas to the military.
-The public health service provided more vaccines, protected the blood supply for our troops, but it was the penicillin breakthrough that made modern medicine.
-The strange thing is the industry was against it, working with a small piece of the mole in their lab.
+When the war began in the 40s, the FDA tested new drugs shipped overseas to the military.
+The public health service provided more vaccines and protected our troops’ blood supply, but it was the penicillin breakthrough that made modern medicine.
+The industry’s strange thing was against it, working with a small piece of the mole in their lab.

 During the late 1940s, the new national Institute of health began placebo trials.
-By the 1950s the animal trials and human clinical trials were the new standards and once more there was changed in the system.
+By the 1950s the animal trials and human clinical trials were the new standards, and once more, there was something changed in the system.